SCIInstitute/ShapeWorks/docs/deep-learning/data-augmentation.md

 ## Sampling Distributions

 The `sampler_type` parameter determines which type of distribution to fit to the embedded data.
-The options are `Gaussain` (a single multivariate Gaussian distribution), `mixture` (a mixture of Gaussian distributions) or `KDE` (kernel density estimate).
+The options are `Gaussian` (a single multivariate Gaussian distribution), `mixture` (a mixture of Gaussian distributions) or `KDE` (kernel density estimate).

 ### Multivariate Gaussian Distribution